UOA-CS732-S1-2026/group-project-vme50/README.md

 These checks ensure code quality, consistency, and stability across the project.

-## 🚨 What CI Runs When you push code, CI runs the equivalent of:
+🚨 What CI runs when you push code, CI runs the equivalent of this in the **project root**:

 ```bash
 npm run ci
 ```

 This typically includes:
     • Running tests
     • Checking for lint errors
     • Checking for formatting issues

 Your CI will fail if:
     • Any test fails
     • There are linting errors or warnings
     • Code formatting does not match project rules

 If CI fails, your push or merge will be blocked until all issues are fixed.

-# 🚀 Local Terminal Commands (IMPORTANT)
+🚀 Local Terminal Command (IMPORTANT)

-## 🧹 1.
 Run this in the **project root** before pushing (format + lint):

 ```bash
 npm run fix
 ```